 What pasta shape is best for this sauce?

-It will work with absolutely any shape though, dried or fresh!
+It will work with absolutely any shape, dried or fresh!
 I have used my homemade orecchiette because if you know me at all you'll know it is my favourite!
-If you want to make a slight easier shape give my hand rolled gnocchi sardi a try.
+If you want to make a slightly easier shape give my hand rolled gnocchi sardi a try.
 Both shapes are made with my easy semolina pasta dough.

 If you want the full flavour experience then yes!
 Roasting garlic makes it so much sweeter and delicious, the extra effort is worth it I promise.
 If you are really short on time then just use 3 - 4 cloves of garlic finely chopped and add it to the butter with the pepper.